I'm waiting on the moving company to come today and pick up all our boxes and packing material. I can't wait to have all the space back in the garage!

 So the shopping is finally complete, and I have a ton of wrapping still ahead of me for next Monday and Tuesday while the boys are in their last days of school before holiday break.
 Right now, all the packages and items are hiding in the cabinets in the basement.
 See?
 I'm using them already! ;-)

 In addition, we returned home to two large packages of Christmas gifts from our family, as well as a host of cards.
-These included ones from [info]happysmiles01 and [info]adiasplat.
+These included ones from happysmiles01 and adiasplat.
 Thank you!

 Squirrelly girl.